 Hours: The garden is open from dawn until dusk, year round.
 When available WSU Master Gardeners and/or Thurston County Master Recycler Composters serve in the garden.

-Directions: The Market is located at the north end of Capitol Way in downtown Olympia.
+The Market is located at the north end of Capitol Way in downtown Olympia.
 The Olympia Farmers Market Garden is located at the east end of the market.

 The Closed Loop Park Demonstration Garden is developed and maintained by Thurston County Solid Waste Division and WSU Thurston County Extension – Master Gardeners and Master Recycler Composters.

 This ornamental garden is an excellent example of how we can reuse a former landfill site.
 It sits on only 18 inches of soil above an impermeable protective liner to nourish a wide variety of plants, shrubs, and trees.
-Come out and stroll through the two-acre garden and view over 150 varieties of sedum and peonies.
+Come out and stroll through the two-acre garden and view over 100 varieties of sedum and peonies.

-Directions: Closed Loop Park is located inside the Thurston County Waste and Recovery Center (WARC) off of Hogum Bay Road.
+Closed Loop Park is located inside the Thurston County Waste and Recovery Center (WARC) off of Hogum Bay Road.
 Take Exit 111 off of I-5, and travel north and turn right into the WARC entrance.
 Look for signs.

 Dirt Works Demonstration Garden – Composting Demo – Plant Nursery – Food Bank Garden

 Dirt Works garden was developed through a partnership with the City of Olympia and is located inside Yauger Park in West Olympia.
 Dirt Works highlights garden examples as well as yard waste and worm composting operations.
-Garden examples include water-wise, native, mixed border, shade, rose, fruit, vegetable, rain and adaptive gardens.
+Garden examples include water-wise, native, mixed border, shade, rose, fruit, vegetable, rain and sensory gardens.

 Dirt Works Garden hosts our summer Children’s Program for children ages 4 to 12.
 Visit our Workshop & Events page of this website to learn more.